New Zealand has long been a favourite holiday destination for

 Half of British visitors to New Zealand have already been here

-at least once before, and three-quarters of British travellers
+at least once before, and around three-quarters (73.2 per cent) of

-visit regions beyond the main tourist centres.
-British
+British travellers visit regions beyond the main tourist

-visiting for holiday (45%) or are visiting friends or relatives in
+holiday or visiting friends or relatives in New Zealand.

 The Internet is a key tool for British travellers researching,

 planning and booking their holidays.
 Travel agents are used

 extensively to book flights and other holiday aspects.
 Many of the